VMD-LOGCOP/LandingPage/README.md

 -   Add ability to toggle header.
 -   Add ability to hide card.
 -   Add green and orange ribbon color options.

+## TODO

+-   Fix clipping ribbon test
+-   Make cards look nice if a cover image is not applied